Best iPhone Credit Card Acceptance Apps

 #7 - ProPay Jak

-ProPay Jak comes in fifth only because of its card reader cost ($39.95) and annual fee ($49.95 or $69.95 depending on account type), which makes it less than ideal for new and low-volume merchants but ideal for mid-volume users who regularly accept credit card payments.
+ProPay Jak comes in seventh only because of its card reader cost ($39.95) and annual fee ($39.95 to $69.95 depending on account type), which makes it less than ideal for new and low-volume merchants but ideal for mid-volume users who regularly accept credit card payments.
 The additional features that ProPay offers over many of the picks in this article make it a great solution for most businesses.
 Some of these features include the ability to store encrypted payments for later charging if a phone is not getting service at the time of sale, storage of customer information for future billing or refunds, and use of ProPay’s virtual terminal which comes with a variety of its own features including detailed tracking and reports.
 ProPay also has month-to-month service agreements, no processing minimum requirements and lower processing rates than most of its competitors (except for GoPayment’s advanced account).

 Square is top notch in terms of function and style.
 There are no startup costs, no additional merchant accounts or payment gateways needed, and no monthly fee or processing minimum requirements.
 Square is ideal for individuals, low-volume merchants and micro-merchants, and businesses that want an occasional mobile option or credit card processing backup.